praneethtota/Adaptive-Utility-Agent/whitepaper_v04.md

             both submodels achieve confidence(S) > C_min(field)
             AND no new contradictions on S for T(field) interactions

+        Two budget constraints apply simultaneously to prevent Case 3 gaps from monopolizing exploration:

+        Constraint 1 — Per-gap cap:
+            K_gap(S) ≤ K_natural_max(field)
+            No single gap can be more attractive than the maximum natural curiosity score achievable in that field.

+        Constraint 2 — Collective budget cap:
+            Σ K_gap(all active gaps) ≤ (2/3) × K_budget_total
+            Case 3 gaps collectively cannot exceed 2/3 of the total curiosity exploration budget.
+At least 1/3 is always reserved for natural novelty-driven exploration.

+        When multiple Case 3 gaps compete within the 2/3 ceiling, budget is allocated proportionally to
+        gap_multiplier × field_penalty — higher-stakes gaps
+        get priority.
+The 2/3 ceiling ensures the system never becomes a pure gap-resolution machine.

     Case 4: Arbiter inconclusive
         → flag for deferred resolution (internal)
         → serve minimal hedge to user: no internal state disclosed